Hi Everyone! It's Teri! I'm your friendly Miracle Noodle Ambassador/Personal Trainer - here to pass on some tips. This week's focus: YOU!

 So, a fair number of people usually go great guns right out of the gate on the 1st of the year.
 I get it.
 People get excited!
 The energy is high until 30 days later for many.
 If we put too much in front of us, it can be, well, too much!
 To avoid burnout, I suggest starting with one goal.
 When it's under control for over 30 days, you can start thinking about the next one.

 2.)
 Make sure your resolution is a healthy one.

 Does your goal have your best interest at heart?
 Is it physically and mentally healthy?
-Will it negatively impact you, work or relationships?
+Will it negatively impact you, work, or relationships?
 Here's an example: Let's say you have a goal of competing in an Iron Man.
 These are the questions I would ask myself: Is my mind ready?
 Is my body ready - or do I need to take steps to get it to the starting point of training?
 Is my relationship with my significant other/family (if there is one) strong enough/supportive of this endeavor?
-Have I discussed it with those who it may effect?
+Have I discussed it with those who it may affect?
 Can I afford it?
-All these come into play.
+All these factors come into play.

 3.)
 Once you achieve a goal, don't stop.